aplteam/Tatin/docs/InstallingTheTatinServer.md

 ## How to start the Tatin server

-After having made the necessary adjustments in the INI file you could of course simply start an instance of Dyalog with ample memory, and load the workspace.
+After having made the necessary adjustments in the INI file you could of course simply start an instance of Dyalog with ample memory, and load the workspace. `#.Tatin.Server.Run 1` is executed via `⎕LX`, and your server is up and running.

 Most errors that could occur (bugs in Tatin etc.) are trapped and will return a 500 (Internal Server Error) but would not prevent the server from running.
 However, there are errors that might bring the server down like an aplcore or a WS FULL.